 Children will be getting used to letter sounds by playing lots of fun activities.
 They may also be beginning to learn how the speech sounds (known as phonemes) in the words we say are represented in written form by a letter or letters (known as graphemes).

 Helping tell a story

-Storytime is an important part of any day at Nursery!
+Storytime is an important part of any day in EYFS!
 Children have plenty of opportunities to hear and enjoy stories together.
 They are also encouraged to retell stories in their own words.
 This all helps build talking and listening skills, which are essential for early reading.

 Singing songs and rhymes.

 Hearing and learning songs and nursery rhymes is an important part of early reading.
 It helps children to explore sounds and to begin learning story language and story structures.

 There are lots of fun and easy ways to help your child get ready to read.
 Here are some ideas.

 Before you start reading a book, talk about the title and the pictures on the cover (front and back).
 Ask your child what they think the story might be about.
 After reading, ask your child what they liked about the story.

 Try asking ‘how’ and ‘why’ questions about the story and the pictures.
 For example: ‘How did the bear get across the river?’
 ‘Why was the fox cross?’

 2. Listen to (and sing!) songs and rhymes